-- If the operator will be submitting a job after evaluating an ingest workflow, the target workflow must have a Receive action to receive the ingest workflow binder. - To support operator control of target workflow processing, the target workflow must be configured to accept and process any metadata labels and variables that an operator enters.
+- The target workflow must have a Receive action so that an operator can submit jobs to it for processing. - To support operator control of target workflow processing, the target workflow must be configured to accept and process any metadata labels and variables that an operator enters.